Chicken feet: Malaysia

 Chicken feet are also known as ceker in Malaysia and are traditionally popular mostly among Malays of Javanese, Chinese, and Siamese descent.
 Many traditional Malay restaurants in the state of Johor offer chicken feet that are cooked together with Malay-style curry and eaten with roti canai.
-In the state of Selangor, chicken feet are either boiled in soup until the bones are soft with vegetables and spices or deep fried in palm oil.
+In the state of Selangor, chicken feet are either deep-fried in palm oil or boiled in soup with vegetables and spices until the bones are soft.
 Chicken feet are also eaten by Malaysian Chinese in traditional Chinese cooking style.

 Mexico

-Chicken feet (also known as "patitas") are a popular ingredient across Mexico, particularly in stews and soups.
+Chicken feet (also known as patitas) are a common ingredient across Mexico, particularly in stews and soups.
 They are often steamed to become part of a main dish with rice, vegetables, and most likely another part of the chicken, such as the breast or thighs.
 The feet can be seasoned with mole sauce.
 On occasion, they are breaded and fried.

 Many people will also take the chicken feet in hand as a snack and chew the soft outer skin, while the inner bone structure is left uneaten.
-Another such popular snack is chicken necks (also known as "pescuezos") that are usually sold by street vendors and accompanied with salsa Valentina (hot sauce).
+Another such popular snack is chicken necks (also known as pescuezos) that are usually sold by street vendors and accompanied with salsa Valentina.

-Myanmar

-In Myanmar chicken feet are most commonly eaten in salads and soups.